pedalpete/it/readme.md

 important to use the `formatInput` to convert a standardized input into one will work with the component you are interacting with.

-As Favorit matures, the goal is to settle on a standardized input formats for different types of components.
+As Favor matures, the goal is to settle on a standardized input formats for different types of components.